pardot/api-docs/docs/kb/api-version-4/visitors.md

 ## Assigning and Reassigning Visitors

 To assign/reassign a visitor, both the visitor to be assigned and the target prospect of the assignment must be defined.
 Visitors are specified by their Pardot ID.
-Prospects can be specified by their Pardot user ID or by their email address.
+Prospects can be specified by their Pardot user ID.
 Possible combinations of parameters are shown below.
 Developers are responsible for substituting specific values for parameters denoted by `<carets>`.

 **_Examples:_**

 ```
-/api/visitor/version/3/do/assign/id/<visitor_id>?prospect_email=<prospect_email>&api_key=<api_key>&user_key=<user_key>
 /api/visitor/version/3/do/assign/id/<visitor_id>?prospect_id=<prospect_id>&api_key=<api_key>&user_key=<user_key>
 ```